Puppy Pads - Ultimate Pee & Potty Training Pads for Dogs in Australia

 Puppies urinate more frequently than larger dogs, and whereas a larger dog may only need to go two or three times a day, a puppy may need to go several times.
 This may not be a problem if you live in a house with a backyard, but it may be highly problematic if you live in an apartment on the upper floors.

 A puppy training pad can help with this.
-This cushion will absorb your puppy's urine, preventing odours from escaping.
+This cushion will absorb your puppy's urine, preventing odors from escaping.
 It's also an excellent option for winter when your puppy might be hesitant to go outside in the cold.

 Furthermore, until your dog is ready to urinate outside, these pads are a terrific alternative to having your house saturated with pee.